Spanish Hill: History

-In the early twentieth century, archaeological and historical research was conducted regarding a potential connection between Carantouan and the structures described on the hill.
+In the early twentieth century, archaeological and historical research was conducted regarding a potential connection between Carantouan and the structures described in historical accounts of the hill.
 After surveying the area in spring and fall, archaeologist L.D.
 Shoemaker discovered evidence of Native American habitation, including shell heaps, corn and flint chips, along with various other implements.
 In 1918, historian and archaeologist George P. Donehoo, after a survey of the site, determined that it was impossible for Spanish Hill to have been the site of the town described by Brûlé.
-He cited the sharp incline, which would have made ascension difficult, as well as the lack of water and archaeological evidence on the hill as evidence against it having been the location of Carantouan.
+He cited the sharp incline, which would have made ascent difficult, as well as the lack of water.
+Archaeological evidence on the hill appeared to be in conflict with its having been the location of Carantouan.
+But archeology was just being developed as an academic area, and early excavations did not follow current protocols for assessing layers and ages of artifacts.
+In addition, architectural development and looting could have destroyed important evidence.

 Speculation that Spanish Hill was the site of the village was also countered by James Bennett Griffin, who found nothing of interest in the area following an archaeological survey in 1931.
-However, historian Deb Twigg suggests that prior excavations conducted by early twentieth-century archaeologist Warren Moorehead, as well as years of heavy farming activity in the area may have contributed to the lack of artifacts found during the Griffin expedition.
+But 21st-century historian Deb Twigg suggests that prior excavations conducted by early twentieth-century archaeologist Warren Moorehead, as well as years of extensive farming activity in the area, may have contributed to the lack of artifacts found during the Griffin expedition.
 As Twig wrote: “Until more information is known, it seems imprudent to eliminate Spanish Hill as a possible site related to the nation of Carantouan, as some researchers have done.”

 The site was a popular location, both for archaeological excavations and amateur collecting.
 According to Twigg, Spanish Hill was "looted" by Moorehead, and his finds likely sold to collectors.
-In addition, the area was heavily scoured by relic collectors approximately since the early nineteenth-century.
+In addition, the area was repeatedly scoured by relic collectors approximately since the early nineteenth-century.

 On October 15, 1915, the Historical Society of Bradford County, Pennsylvania, dedicated a memorial on Spanish Hill in honor of the tricentennial of the arrival of Brûlé to the present-day border of Pennsylvania.
-Later, in 1939, Section of Painting and Sculpture artist Musa McKim depicted the hill in a mural entitled "Spanish Hill and the Early Inhabitants of the Vicinity," for display in the United States Post Office branch of nearby Waverly, New York.
-The hill was nearly demolished and used for highway fill in 1970, but the efforts were reportedly halted due to lobbying by local amateur archaeologist Ellsworth Cowles.
+Later, in 1939, American artist Musa McKim depicted the hill in a mural entitled Spanish Hill and the Early Inhabitants of the Vicinity, commissioned by the Works Progress Administration for display in the United States Post Office branch of nearby Waverly, New York.

+In 1970 the hill was threatened with demolition to be used for highway fill.
+Lobbying by local amateur archaeologist Ellsworth Cowles preserved the hill.